gitlabhq/gitlabhq/doc/integration/omniauth.md

 ## Enable OmniAuth for an Existing User

 Existing users can enable OmniAuth for specific providers after the account is created.
-For example, if the user originally signed in with LDAP an OmniAuth provider such as Twitter can be enabled.
+For example, if the user originally signed in with LDAP, an OmniAuth provider such as Twitter can be enabled.
 Follow the steps below to enable an OmniAuth provider for an existing user.